YuriSamuka/maxima-tech-digital-wallet/README.md

 This repository is a challenge for a position job at Maximatech and aims to show in practice all my hard and soft skills as a developer.

 ## Run Details summary:
+The .env file at the root of the backend folder is the configuration file where the database environment variables are set.
+The secrets to generate the JWT in the authentication process are also configured in this file.
+The starting balance amount that every user gets when registering an account.
+To run the app in dev mode, follow these steps after downloading the monorepo.

 ```
 docker-compose up -d